infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 Named Blocks have the unique feature of being accessible from a user-defined unique-id.
-They are typically used as an entry point to access further data, usually by storing the address of an other Mutable Block in their payload.
+They are typically used as an entry point to access further data, usually by storing the address of an other mutable block in their payload.

 NBs are currently Immutable and thus cannot be updated once created.
 Use the `named_block_address(NamedBlockKey)` function to obtain the NB block address from its unique id.